Nuclear Legacy

 Columbia Basin College (CBC)

-• Health Physics & Project Management, B.A.S.
+• B.A.S. in Health Physics & Project Management

-• Nuclear Technology, A.A.S. with special tracks in: Radiation Protection, Non-Licensed Nuclear
+• A.A.S. in Nuclear Technology with tracks in: Radiation Protection, Non-Licensed Nuclear Operator, Instrumentation & Control

 Metal Trades Department, AFL-CIO